GNU-Ymir/Documentations/mdbook/src/README.md

 ```
 <br>

-**Caution** The uninstallation can remove your gcc installation.
+**Caution** The uninstallation can sometime remove your gcc
-But you can still reinstall it easily if there is any problem, by typing :
+installation.
+But you can still reinstall it easily if there is any
+problem, by typing :

 ```bash
 sudo apt install --reinstall gcc-9